mlynch5187/shuffler/README.md

 # Shuffler

-Shuffler is a Javascript card shuffling application created for a technical assessment.
+Shuffler is a Javascript card shuffling application.

 You can access Shuffler at it's Heroku domain: